How To Safely Taper Off Of Benzodiazepines

 • have benzodiazepine dependence from long-term use

-• have a history of drug abuse
+• have a history of substance use disorder

 • have previously attempted detox